 Fish Consumption During Pregnancy

-The best place to find information on fish consumption is on the Australian Food Standards website which is www.foodstandards.gov.au
+The best place to find information on fish consumption is on the Australian Food Standards website: www.foodstandards.gov.au

-In general, it is safe during pregnancy to consume 2-3 serves of fish and seafood per week, one serve being equal to 150 grams.
+As a general guide, it is safe to consume two to three serves of cooked fish and seafood per week, with one serve being equal to 150 grams.
+This includes canned tuna.

-If you have any further questions regarding fish consumption in pregnancy you can discuss this with Dr Bonazzi at your next appointment or with Lauren (midwife) on the phone.
+If you have any questions regarding fish consumption in pregnancy you can discuss this with Marcia or a midwife at your next appointment.